 Kurat et al. (2004) have conducted an extensive study of D'Orbigny and other angrites, in which they utilized mutiple sources of data (i.e., structural, textural, chemical, and redox evidence).
 They concluded that the angrites are most consistent with a non-igneous origin from refractory solar nebula condensatesbasically an asteroid-sized version of a CAIwhich record unusual circumstances in the early foundation of the Solar System.
 Some further details on their proposed angrite petrogenesis can be found on the D'Orbigny page.

 Sahara 99555 has a KAr age of 3.54 (±0.15) b.y., reflecting a late isotopic disturbance.
 Interestingly, the D'Orbigny plagioclase SmNd data show a disturbance at 3.08 (±0.05) b.y.
 Trace and major element compositions, textures, and crystallization ages of Sah 99555 and D'Orbigny are almost identical (Nyquist et al., 2003; Floss et al., 2003), suggesting a possible genetic relationship.
 They are considered to represent the earlier formed crustal lithology on the angrite parent body.
-In addition, Asuka 881371 and LEW 87051 have trace element trends similar to D'Orbigny and Sah 99555, suggesting that they may all share a common origin, or at least have experienced similar petrographic histories.
-Trace element trends for LEW 86010 and AdoR are significantly different from each other and from the other angrites, which suggests that they represent distinct lithological sources and that they, along with NWA 4590 and NWA 4801, crystallized a few m.y. later than the oldest angrites.
+In addition, Asuka 881371 and LEW 87051 have trace element trends similar to D'Orbigny and Sah 99555, which suggests that they may all share a common origin, or at least experienced similar petrographic histories.
+Trace element trends for LEW 86010 and AdoR are significantly different from each other and from the other angrites, which indicates they represent distinct lithological sources and that, along with NWA 4590 and NWA 4801, they crystallized a few m.y. later than the oldest angrites.
 It has been suggested that these latter angrites represent plutonic igneous intrusions into the regolith (Irving and Kuehner, 2007).